 All-Purpose Flour – If you’re too lazy (like me) to actually go and get cake flour, use all-purpose flour.
 To get the high-rise look, fill each cupcake liner with 1/4 cup of batter.

 Baking Powder – Note that this is NOT baking soda – you cannot use these two dry ingredients interchangeably.
+If you only have baking SODA, use three times what the recipe calls for.

 Butter, Eggs, and Other Wet Ingredients